FERTILE WINDOW: YOU CAN'T ACTUALLY GET PREGGERS AT ALL TIMES

 - If you are on hormonal birth control or an IUD, your fluid may not accurately represent where you are in your cycle (depending upon your birth control, you may not actually be cycling)

-- Many apps and even doctors base their advice on a 28-day cycle with ovulation happening on day 14.
-But most people actually don’t have a 28-day cycle, and they don’t ovulate on day 14.
-So don’t base your Fertile Window on these numbers.
+- Many apps and even doctors use Day 14 as the stand-in for Ovulation Day.
+Many people don't actually ovulate on the 14th day of the cycle so don’t base your Fertile Window on that numbers.
 You must track your unique, individual cycle using your cervical fluid and basal body temperature.

 WHY WE THINK IT'S COOL: